epfl-ada/ada-2023-project-adaknow/README.md

-# Gender Roles in Cinema: An Ongoing Evolution (https://juliette75700.github.io/Gender-Evolution/)
+# Gender Roles in Cinema: An Ongoing Evolution
+> The website can be found <a href="https://juliette75700.github.io/Gender-Evolution/" target="_blank">here</a>

 ## Abstract